beniah2/Nmap-scanning-project/README.md

   ---
   ### Step 5: Discovering service version vulnerabilities
-  We selected one of the identified services and searched for the version's vulnerabilities:    Microsoft Windows netbios-ssn Below are the results of the vulnerabilities discovered:
+  We selected one of the identified services and searched for the version's vulnerabilities:Microsoft Windows netbios-ssn

+  Below are the results of the vulnerabilities discovered:

   1. Spoofing Attacks (CVE-2016-3299):